On the asymptotics of cubic fields ordered by general invariants: Introduction

 We begin in \S2 by considering families of cubic fields with one fixed invariant.
 Invoking work of Bhargava--Taniguchi--FT \cite{BTT} on the Davenport-Heilbronn theorem, we obtain asymptotics for families of cubic fields with fixed $\iF$; using work of Cohen--Morra \cite{CM} and Cohen--FT \cite{CT} on a Kummer-theoretic approach, we deduce asymptotics for families of cubic fields with fixed $\iD$.
 The leading constants appearing in the asymptotics for the latter family are somewhat inexplicit, but in \S3 we prove that the average values of these constants have an explicit description given in terms of products of mass formulae.

 The results of the previous two subsections allow us to determine asymptotics for $\FF(\Sigma)$ ordered by generalized discriminants.
 This is accomplished in \S4, and we extract secondary terms and power saving error terms when possible.
-Finally, we establish exactly when independence of primes holds, thereby proving Theorem \ref{thIndPr}.
+We then establish exactly when independence of primes holds, thereby proving Theorem \ref{thIndPr}.
+Finally, we conclude in \S5 by presenting some numerical data.

 Throughout, implied constants may depend on $\epsilon$, $\alpha$, and $\beta$, but not $\Sigma$ unless otherwise noted.